qyjohn/DEWE.v0/README.md

 # DEWE.v0

-DEWE.v0 is a very simple workflow execution engine developed with the producer/consumer model.
+DEWE.v0 is a very simple scentific workflow execution engine developed with the producer/consumer model.
 We make this project available as an entry level introduction to researchers who are interested in building distributed systems to execute scientific workflows.
 For full-featured workflow execution engines, you should look into [DEWE.v2](https://github.com/qyjohn/DEWE.v2) and [DEWE.v3](https://github.com/qyjohn/DEWE.v3) instead.

 In short, this system includes a producer (the workflow scheduler) and a consumer (the local worker), with two queues (Amazon SQS) in between.
 The workflow scheduler (WorkflowScheduler.java) takes a workflow definition, then dispatches jobs that are elegible to run to a job queue.
 The local worker (LocalWorker.java) polls the job queue for jobs to run, then sends acknowledge messages to an ack queue.
 The workflow scheduler polls the ack queue to know which jobs are completed, and dispatches others jobs to the job queue when they are elegible to run.